Are your Photoshop Plugins compatible with Windows Vista?

 http://www.namesuppressed.com/support/plugins-writeprotect.shtml

-If the plugins still crash on Vista
+If the plugins still crash on Vista or newer

-If that doesn't solve the problem, try searching your computer for the files ns-softener.8bf, ns-plaidlite.8bf and ns-autochromatic.8bf.
+If that still doesn't solve the problem, try searching your computer for the files ns-softener.8bf, ns-plaidlite.8bf and ns-autochromatic.8bf.
 If you have more than one copy of any of those files, you may still have an older version of the plugin on your computer.
 In that case, try uninstalling the plugins, deleting the files listed above, and reinstalling the plugins.

 Vista Folder Virtualization issues